Radha Krishna Kishore

 Radha Krishna Kishore is an Indian politician.
 He was a Member of the Jharkhand Legislative Assembly from the Chhatarpur Assembly constituency from 2005 to 2009 and 2014 to 2014.
 He was associated with the Janata Dal (United) and All Jharkhand Students Union and joined Bharatiya Janata Party in 2019.
+Later he joined Indian National Congress and won the 2024 Jharkhand Legislative Assembly election from Chhatarpur constituency.